-You will have six months of access from the time that you start using your Prep and Learning Module, but you must spend at least 3 hours in Prep and Learning before each allowable retest.
+You have six months of access from the time you start using ALEKS Prep and Learning, and you must complete at least three full hours in Prep and Learning before each allowable retest.

 Is there an additional fee for my Prep and Learning Module?

 No. Six months of access to ALEKS Prep and Learning becomes available following your initial assessment.
 Access to Prep and Learning is part of your test process; this means there is no additional charge unless you need to enter a new test cohort after your current cohort expires.
 The main purpose for ALEKS Prep and Learning is to provide you with focused instruction to improve your placement level before you start taking math or statistics.
 You must complete at least three full hours of "hands on" ALEKS Prep and Learning before each allowable retest.